dojo/docs/dojox/mobile/SpinWheelTimePicker.rst

 Introduction
 ============

 SpinWheelTimePicker is a time picker widget.
-It is a subclass of dojox.mobile.SpinWheel.
+It is a subclass of dojox/mobile/SpinWheel.
 It has the hour and minute slots.

 .. image :: SpinWheelTimePicker.png